 - Capturing user behavior by sending events

-- Configuring your Personalization strategy—including simulating and testing your Personalization strategy
+- Configure your personalization strategy, including simulating and testing

-This page provides a high-level overview of those steps and links to the corresponding in-depth guides.
+This page provides a high-level overview of those steps.

 Planning which user behavior to track

 Users’ behavior, both search and non-search related, give insight into their affinities.
-For example, when your users click on products, bookmark pages, visit category pages, add items to their cart, watch videos, read articles, etc., they’re signalling preferences.
-In the context of Personalization, Algolia calls user preferences “affinities.”
+For example, when your users click on products, bookmark pages, visit category pages, add items to their cart, watch videos, and read articles, they’re signaling preferences.
+In the context of personalization, Algolia calls these user preferences “affinities.”

 Each time a user engages in meaningful behavior, you can send an event to Algolia so that the engine can use it to build that user’s affinity profile.
-Before sending events, it’s key to understand what behavior your users take and plan which ones you’ll collect.
+Before sending events, you must understand your users’ behavior and plan which ones you’ll collect.
 Without pre-analysis and planning, you could end up with a messy, inconsistent corpus of user data that will make later stages considerably harder.

 Planning which user behavior to track doesn’t require coding.